iOSKirill/Heart-Rate-Monitor-and-Pulse-App/README.md

 ---

 <p align="justify">
-On the history screen, we can see all our measurements and view their details to view our health status at the time of pulse measurement
+On the history screen, we can see all our measurements and view their details to view our health status at the time of pulse measurement.
 </p>

 ---